anutays/TeasingGame/README.md

 4. Ability to copy event parameters to paste into a new one.

 In the second place:
+1. Caption optimization.
-1. Event: download file.
+2. Event: download file.
-2. Event: File Launch.
+3. Event: File Launch.
-3. Event: Password entry window.
+4. Event: Password entry window.
-4. Event: Play sound.
+5. Event: Play sound.
-5. Ability to create Caption with links to pictures.
+6. Ability to create Caption with links to pictures.
-6. Event branching.
+7. Event branching.
+8. Improving the UI appearance.

 In the third place:
 1. Event: Create folder/file.
+2. Event: Lock/unlock wallpaper.
+3. Event: Disable/enable mouse/keyboard.
+4. Event: Disable/enable task manager.
-2. Event: Registry Change.
+5. Event: Registry Change.
-3. Event: Request for admin rights.
+6. Event: Request for admin rights.
-4. Event.
-Adding a program to startup.
+7. Event: Adding a program to startup.
-5. Event.
-Windows theme change.
+8. Event: Windows theme change.
-6. Ability to add video to Caption.
+9. Ability to add video to Caption.
+10. Event: Encrypt/decrypt file.
-7. Event: Popups.
+11. Event: Popups.

 The program update activity depends on my workload and how popular the program will be.
 Or in the number of donations to me.